Region

 Together, we can and will finally close the eye health gap.

-Goal 1: Effective cataract treatment is accessible to all Aboriginal and Torres Strait Islander Peoples
+Goal 1: Effective cataract treatments is accessible to all Aboriginal and Torres Strait Islander peoples

 Cataract is the leading cause of blindness for Aboriginal and Torres Strait Islander adults.